 Cleaning the toilet can be an unpleasant nuisance at the best of times but if you live in a hard water area it can be even worse.
 Limescale deposits can form dark patches in the toilet bowl, but what makes this especially frustrating is that these deposits are stubborn and hard to remove.
 Elbow grease is often not enough.
 So how to remove limescale from below the toilet waterline?
 Read on to find out!

 Before we start with the solution we must first identify the cause of the problem.
 Limescale, is the building block behind the unsightly marks in the toilet.
 But what is it?
 To have limescale you must first have hard water.
 Hard water contains high levels of minerals, mainly calcium carbonate and magnesium.
 It is these minerals which form the building blocks of limescale.
 Calcium carbonate bonds out of the water and onto surfaces easily and then builds up into thick layers.
 These will form wherever water sits, meaning your toilet is especially susceptible if left unchecked.

 So, know that you know your enemy what are the next steps?
-You can of course buy off the shelf, but this can start to add up cost wise.
+You can of course buy off the shelf limescale removers, but this can start to add up cost wise and these products typically use harsh chemicals which are washed into the watercourse.
 Its also important to note that in some toilets the enamel helps keep limescale from bonding as strongly and certain bleaches and other chemicals can damage the enamel making them a self-defeating choice.
 The key ingredient to breaking down limescale is a form of acid and acid isn’t just limited to off the shelf brands.